 44 years old, Filipino, earned his degree in Law at the University of New South Wales in Australia and was Associate Attorney at Toda & Co.
 Commercial Lawyers in Australia.
 Atty.
-Leviste also serves as the President of the Company's sister company, Constellation Energy Corporation as well as Asian Arc Philippines.
+Leviste also serves as the President of Constellation Energy Corporation, Damiani Property Management and Services Inc. as well as Asian Arc Philippines.
 Atty.
 Leviste is also in charge of strategic decision for the company, such as acquisition of new properties and agreements with different partners.
 He also helps conceptualize the Company's plans for future expansion.
 He is a Director of Pacific Rim Innovation and Management Exponents, Inc. and Ankar Pharma.